Atinder-Pal/remoteask/README.md

 4. npm installed
 5. Vue.js 3.0+ CLI
 6. ionic framework CLI installed https://ionicframework.com/docs/intro/cli , or update to the latest ionic with 'npm i -g ionic'
+7. Firebase CLI

 To start with the project:
   1. Clone the repository by running this command in Terminal:<br />
   `git clone git@github.com:JasPanesar/remoteask.git`

    You may be asked for your password if your id_rsa.pub file is not configured in github yet.

+  2. Install Firebase CLI to connect to Firebase Hosting

+    npm install -g firebase-tools

-  2. Go into the Project Folder in Terminal:
+  3. Go into the Project Folder in Terminal:
   `cd remoteAsk`

-  3. Configure src/db-example.js file before building the project
+  4. Configure src/db-example.js file before building the project
       * Rename the file `db-example.js`to `db.js`
       * Values of the below keys have been deleted intentionally.
         Replace the below code with SDK's from your Firebase Project <br />